Research shows that giving kids daily chores can help them in school, with relationships, and later in their professions.

 According to a study conducted by Marty Rossmann of the University of Minnesota, young adults who began daily chores at age 3 or 4 were more likely to have good relationships with family and friends, to achieve academic and early career success and to be self-sufficient, as compared with those who didn’t have chores or who started them as teens.

-The study followed 84 kids across four periods in their lives — in preschool, around ages 10 and 15, and in their mid-20s and looked at parenting styles, gender, types of household tasks, time spent on tasks, and attitudes and motivators associated with doing the tasks – to determine their impact on the children.
+The study followed 84 children across four periods in their lives — in preschool, around ages 10 and 15, and in their mid-20s and looked at parenting styles, gender, types of household tasks, time spent on tasks, and attitudes and motivators associated with doing the tasks – to determine their impact on the children.

 And let’s not overlook the most obvious benefit: chores give kids the basic skills and knowledge necessary to maintain a home and household.
 Not having this basic knowledge can be a source of embarrassment for young adults.

-- Pick a Time of the Day: If your kids are early morning risers, have them do chores before going to school, or if they tend to sleep in, you could fit them in just before dinner.
-The key is to have a time of the day when both you and your kids will remember that it’s time to do chores.
+- Pick a time of the day: To help both kids and parents to remember to do chores it helps to agree on a time of day that works for everyone.
+If your kids are early morning risers, chores can be completed before going to school, or if they tend to sleep in, fit them in just before or after dinner.
+The key is to have a specific time of day when both you and your kids will remember that it’s time to do chores.